Adalheit German Shepherds

-The puppies are wormed every 2 weeks throughout their first 8 weeks as all puppies are born with worms.
+The puppies dam will have been wormed for a total of 5 weeks, both before and after whelping.
+We are doing this in place of worming the pups every 2 weeks and it has proven to be a very effective worming protocol.
 It is important that when the new owner takes the puppy to their first vet check to again have a fecal check done as part of their exam to make sure they are clear.

-Our puppies will come with a full registration.
-We are not breeding to produce breeding dogs and we strongly recommend that you have your puppy spayed or neutered.
-If you do decide to breed, have their hips and elbows x-rayed and OFA checked to make sure there are no problems.
-As we have checked for DM ourselves, we guarantee no puppy will have DM or be a carrier due to genetics.
-Bad hips or elbows can happen even with the best breeding, the parents can be excellent rated, and you still may have a pup with problems so get them checked before your breed.
+Our puppies will come with either a full or limited registration.
+We are not breeding to produce breeding dogs and we strongly recommend that you have your puppy spayed or neutered after 18 months of age.
+If you do decide to breed, have their hips and elbows x-rayed and OFA checked after the age of 2 to make sure there are no problems.
+Bad hips or elbows can happen even with the best breeding, the parents can be rated excellent and you still may have a pup with problems so get them checked before your breed.
 But again, we do not breed to create breeding animals, and we do not have any guarantees pertaining to any possible problems associated with breeding.